martian-lang/martian-docs/content/language-details/index.md

 |path|A string meant to be interpreted as a filesystem path.|
 |map|A JSON-compatible data structure whose top-level type is an object.|

-Martian also supports user-defined filetypes for which file extensions are enforced.
+Martian also supports user-defined filetypes.
+The name of the file types controls the file extension for the default filename pre-populated in the outs.
+Martian enforces compile-time binding type matching between user-defined file types, but allows implicit casting between user-defined file types and generic "string" or "file" types.
 A filetype is defined and referenced like this:

 ~~~~
 filetype txt;